grompe/BTWTweak/patcher/readme.txt

   fitting for the now permanent nature of diamond ingots.

 - Added silk crafted from 9 string, only for storage purposes for now

+- Block Dispenser no longer assembles cobblestone from loose rocks in BTW 4.89666+

 v0.5